aineko-dev/.github/profile/README.md

 At [Aineko](https://aineko.dev/), we believe in Open Source and Open Standards.
-We're developing a python framework that makes it simple to build, deploy, and scale data-intensive applications.
+We're developing a python framework that makes it simple to build, deploy, and scale event-driven AI applications.

 ## Aineko Open Source